 In April 2014 we presented “Hatch: A Festival of Devised Performance” at the Joe Goode Annex, San Francisco.
 The “festival” included seven original works each curated by a Hatchling, and featuring other Hatchlings as well as non-Hatchling performers.

-After coming together to produce our first “festival” of new work in 2014, we decided to continue producing Hatchlings’ work in a variety of ways.
-The 2015 Hatch Festival kicks off with our annual fundraiser, No There There, on February 28, at Joaquin Miller Park; like the first No There There, we created 6 performances in the course of one day, with the participation of 6 Hatchlings and 6 additional guest artists.
+After coming together to produce our first “festival” of new work in 2014, we decided to continue producing Hatchlings’ work in a wider variety of ways.
+The 2015 Hatch Festival kicked off with our annual fundraiser, No There There, on February 28, at Joaquin Miller Park; like the first No There There, we created 6 performances in the course of one day, with the participation of 6 Hatchlings and 6 additional guest artists.

 The 2015 Festival continued with Hatch Resides Here in April, a collection of site-specific works performed in a private home in San Anselmo that ran for four performances.
 In May, we presented Duo Solo at PianoFight in San Francisco: a double-bill of solo performances by Emlyn Guiney and Julie Katz.